The figure of Jesus is one of the most iconic in history.

-His calm and commanding gesture seems to attract attention and calm the surrounding agitation.
-In the image, a wide slow rotary movement begins in which all the figures take part.
-The two upper lunettes with groups of angels carrying the symbols of the Passion in flight are excluded (on the left the Cross, the nails and the crown of thorns; on the right the column of the flagellation, the stairs and the spear with the sponge soaked in vinegar).
+His calm and imperious gesture seems to attract attention and calm the surrounding agitation.
+The image begins a wide, slow rotary movement in which all the figures are involved.
+The two upper lunettes with groups of angels carrying the symbols of the Passion in flight are excluded (on the left the Cross, the nails and the crown of thorns; on the right the column of flagellation, the stairs and the spear with the sponge soaked in vinegar).

-In the center of the lower section are the angels of the Apocalypse who are awakening the dead with the sound of long trumpets.
-On the left the resurrected recover their bodies as they ascend towards heaven (Resurrection of the flesh), on the right angels and demons fight to make the damned fall to hell.
-Finally, in the background Charon with his oars, along with his demons, makes the damned get out of his boat to lead them before the infernal judge Minos, whose body is wrapped in the coils of the serpent.
+In the center of the lower section are the angels of the Apocalypse who are waking the dead with the sound of long trumpets.
+On the left, the resurrected recover their bodies as they ascend towards heaven (Resurrection of the flesh), on the right, angels and demons fight to make the damned fall into hell.
+Finally, in the background Charon with his oars, together with his demons, makes the damned get out of his boat to lead them before the infernal judge Minos, whose body is wrapped in the coils of the serpent.

-The reference in this part to the Inferno from Dante Alighieri's Divina Commedia is clear.
-In addition to praise, the Last Judgment also provoked violent reactions among contemporaries.
-For example, the Master of Ceremonies Biagio da Cesena said that "it was most dishonest in such an honorable place to have painted so many nude figures that so dishonestly show their shame and that it was not a work for a Pope's Chapel but for stoves and taverns." "(G. Vasari, Le Vite).
-The controversies, which continued for years, led in 1564 to the decision of the Congregation of the Council of Trent to have covered some of the figures of the Judgment that were considered "obscene".
+The reference in this part to Hell from Dante Alighieri's Divina Commedia is clear.
+In addition to praise, the Last Judgment also provoked backlash among contemporaries.
+For example, the Master of Ceremonies Biagio da Cesena said that "it was most dishonest in such an honorable place to have painted so many naked figures so dishonestly showing their shame and that it was not a work for a Pope's Chapel but for stoves and taverns "(G. Vasari, Le Vite).
+The controversies, which continued for years, led in 1564 to the decision of the Congregation of the Council of Trent to have covered some of the Judgment figures that were considered "obscene".

-The task of painting the deck curtains, the so-called "braghe" (trousers) was entrusted to Daniele da Volterra, since then known as the "braghettone".
+The task of painting the curtains on the roof, the so-called "braghe" (trousers) was entrusted to Daniele da Volterra, since then known as the "braghettone".
 Daniele's "braghe" were only the first to be made.
 In fact, several more were added in the centuries to come.

 #4 Christ Carrying the Cross - El Greco

 During his long career in Spain, El Greco made numerous paintings of Christ carrying the cross.
 Christ Carrying the Cross is an image of perfect humanity.
-The work stands out for the characteristic brushstrokes with which the painter uses color to model the volumes and distorts the bodies to reflect the character's spiritual longing.
+The work stands out for the characteristic brushstrokes with which the painter uses color to shape the volumes and distorts the bodies to reflect the character's spiritual yearning.

-There is a delicate contrast between his robust shoulders and the feminine beauty of his hands.
+There is a delicate contrast between her robust shoulders and the feminine beauty of her hands.
 However, there are no signs of pain on his face.
 Just as his passive hands do not express anguish or effort to carry the cross.

-El Greco transformed the image of Christ weighed down and in pain from the heavy cross to one who is calm and ready to face his destiny.
-Christ's serenity before his sacrifice invites the viewer to accept their own destiny in moments of fear and doubt.
+El Greco transformed the image of Christ burdened and in pain from the heavy cross to one who is calm and ready to face his destiny.
+The serenity of Christ before his sacrifice invites the viewer to accept his own destiny in moments of fear and doubt.

 #5 Christ Crucified - Diego Velázquez

-This intensely powerful image of Jesus on the cross was painted during the creative period that followed Velázquez's first stimulating trip to Italy.
-Unlike his other male nudes that appeared in such paintings as the Apollo in the Forge of Vulcan and the Robe of Joseph, his Christ on the Cross is a dead or dying body. which is not accompanied by other narrative elements except for the cross itself.
+This intensely powerful image of Jesus on the cross was painted during the creative period that followed Velázquez's first exhilarating trip to Italy.
+Unlike his other male nudes that appeared in paintings such as Apollo in the Forge of Vulcan and Joseph's Tunic, his Christ on the Cross is a dead or dying body. which is not accompanied by other narrative elements except for the cross itself.
 However, the artist manages to endow the work with great dignity and serenity.

-The work is believed to have been commissioned for the sacristy of the Convent of San Placido, the austere posture of the Crucified Christ features four nails, the feet together and apparently supported by a small wooden shelf, which allows the arms to form a subtle curve. , instead of a triangle.
-The head is crowned by a halo, while the face rests on the chest, giving us a glimpse of its features.
-His straight, limp hair hangs over the right side of his face, its trailing back traced by blood dripping from the wound on his right side.
+Believed to have been commissioned for the sacristy of the San Plácido Convent, the austere posture of the Crucified Christ features four nails, the feet together and apparently supported by a small wooden shelf, allowing the arms to form a subtle curve , instead of a triangle.
+The head is crowned by a halo, while the face rests on the chest, allowing us to glimpse its features.
+Her lank, straight hair hangs over the right side of her face, its back path traced by the blood that drips from the wound on her right side.

-The image is unusually autobiographical in that it illustrates all the major influences on Velázquez's painting.
-For starters, he recalls the devotional tone and iconography of the paintings absorbed during his early years in Seville under Francisco Pacheco, an active member of the Spanish Inquisition.
+The picture is unusually autobiographical in that it illustrates all the major influences on Velázquez's painting.
+To begin with, he recalls the devotional tone and iconography of the paintings absorbed during his early years in Seville under Francisco Pacheco, an active member of the Spanish Inquisition.

-Second, it reflects his skill in figure painting acquired in Spain from the study of Spanish Renaissance artists and, in Italy, from the art of classical antiquity, from High Renaissance art in Rome and Venice, and from the works by Caravaggio in Rome and Naples.
+Secondly, it reflects his skill in figure painting acquired in Spain from the study of the Spanish Renaissance artists and, in Italy, from the art of classical antiquity, from the art of the High Renaissance in Rome and Venice, and from the works by Caravaggio in Rome and Naples.

-The influence of classicism on the work is shown in the general calmness of the body and its idealized posture.
+The influence of classicism in the work is shown in the general calm of the body and its idealized posture.
 The influence of Caravaggism is evident in the dramatic tenebrism that focuses all attention on the pale body of Christ.

 Velázquez earned a reputation as one of the best portrait painters in Spain, becoming the official painter of Philip IV (reigned 1621-1640) and ultimately the greatest representative of Spanish painting of the Baroque period.
-However, despite the fact that religious art was especially important in Spain, a country whose ruling monarchy prided itself on being one of the main patrons of Catholic Counter-Reformation art, Velázquez painted comparatively few notable religious paintings.
+However, despite the fact that religious art was especially important in Spain, a country whose ruling monarchy prided itself on being a major patron of Catholic Counter-Reformation art, Velázquez painted comparatively few notable religious paintings.

-Instead, the artist painted the world he saw around him, specializing in portraiture, some genre painting (still life), and the occasional history painting.
-Ironically, given the scarcity of his religious works, he was most influenced by the Italian genius Caravaggio, who is noted above all for his biblical art, executed in an aggressively realistic style.
-Velázquez was also strongly influenced by the ideas of the Italian Renaissance obtained from his Sevillian teacher Francisco Pacheco.
+Instead, the artist painted the world he saw around him, specializing in the art of portraiture, some genre painting (still life) and the occasional history painting.
+Ironically, given the paucity of his religious works, he was most influenced by the Italian genius Caravaggio, who is noted above all for his Biblical art, executed in an aggressively realistic style.
+Velázquez was also heavily influenced by Italian Renaissance ideas gleaned from his Sevillian teacher Francisco Pacheco.

 Around the year 1508 or 1509, Titian painted an oil painting that is known as Christ Carrying the Cross .
-The actual origins of the painting are somewhat mysterious, and have even been attributed by various art historians on occasion to another Italian painter, Giorgione.
-Both painters belonged to a guild of artists linked to the school and the church, both worked at the same time and place, and it is likely that the work was painted expressly for the institution.
-Another mystery about oil painting is that it was said to have miraculous healing abilities, which have been written about in many historical narratives.
-Pilgrims prayed in the church at a side altar where the painting was hung and reported that they had been cured of ailments.
+The actual origins of the painting are somewhat mysterious, and several art historians have even attributed it at times to another Italian painter, Giorgione.
+Both painters belonged to a guild of artists linked to the school and the church, both were active at the same time and place, and it is likely that the work was painted expressly for the institution.
+Another mystery about oil paint is that it was said to have miraculous healing abilities, which have been written about in many historical narratives.
+Pilgrims would pray in the church at a side altar where the painting was hung and report that they had been cured of ailments.

-The overall mood of the work is gloomy and dark.
+The overall mood of the play is gloomy and dark.
 The brightest colors are muted flesh tones, and the palette is dominated by various shades of brown.
-On an almost black background, Christ appears in semi-profile carrying the cross on his shoulder.
-As he looks to the left, an angry-looking executioner tightens a noose around his neck, and another figure slightly behind the executioner looks in behind the scene.
+Against an almost black background, Christ appears in semi-profile carrying the cross on his shoulder.
+As he looks to his left, an angry-looking executioner tightens a noose around his neck, and another figure slightly behind the executioner peers in behind the scene.
 The composition is in a style that was innovative at the time, a close-up view that eschewed perspective and depth for intimacy and detail.
-Characteristically for Titian, the painting is full of action and rest seems distant for the characters represented.
+Characteristically for Titian, the painting is full of action and repose seems far away for the characters depicted.

 #7 Salvator Mundi - Leonardo Da Vinci

-This famous painting, although still very attractive, is no longer considered a work of Leonardo da Vinci and lost its place among our list of the 100 most famous paintings in history.
+This famous painting, while still very attractive, is no longer considered a work of Leonardo da Vinci and lost its place on our list of the 100 most famous paintings in history.

 Leonardo da Vinci was originally thought to have painted Salvator Mundi for King Louis XII of France and his consort, Anne of Brittany.
-Experts today question the attribution of the painting to the Italian master, even though it sold at auction in November 2017 for $450,312,500, a record price for a work of art.
+Experts today question the attribution of the painting to the Italian master, despite the fact that it sold at auction in November 2017 for $450,312,500, a record price for a work of art.

-Salvator Mundi used to be part of our list of famous paintings , but it was replaced by another painting voted by the public and our artists.
+Salvator Mundi used to be part of our list of famous paintings , but it made its place to another painting voted for by the public and our artists.